 Despite the state’s harsh climate in the winter months, however, there are 762 farms and over 800,000 acres of farmland in the state.
 And while farming in Alaska is often a challenge, the short but intense growing season in the summer can actually yield world-record-size produce.

 What fruits are grown in Alaska?

 Operating on just a few acres, Don grows a wide variety of crops, from red and black currants, raspberries, strawberries, rhubarb, apples and honeyberries.

 The BANANA (MUSA) is such an easy showy tropical plant to grow in the Alaskan home or office.
 The Cavendish variety will have fruit in four years.

-Can you grow potatoes in Alaska?
+Do vegetables grow faster in Alaska?

-Can you grow cucumbers in Alaska?
+Can you grow corn in Alaska?

 Sweet corn can be grown in Alaska’s cool environments by employing clear polyethylene mulch to raise soil temperatures.
 Rows should be run north and south, spaced about 5 feet apart for 4-foot wide mulch.
 Weeds can be controlled under clear polyethylene mulch by spraying with atrazine after seeding and before mulching.